dymmond/edgy/docs/fields.md

 The **CompositeField** is a little bit different from the normal fields.
 It takes a parameter `inner_fields` and distributes write or read access to the fields referenced in `inner_fields`.
 It hasn't currently all field parameters.
 Especially not the server parameters.
-For distributing the field parameters it uses the `Descriptor Protocol`.
+For distributing the field parameters it uses the `Descriptor Protocol` for reading and to_model for writing.

 Optionally a pydantic model can be provided via the **model** argument.